Historic Dundee

 Scottish Lime Centre Trust

-The SLCT is a ‘not for profit’ organisation which promotes the appropriate repair of Scotland’s traditional and historic buildings for the benefit of the public; provides advice, training and practical experience in the use of lime for the repair and conservation of buildings; and promotes and furthers the preservation and development of Scottish building traditional, crafts and skills.
+The SLCT is a ‘not for profit’ organisation which promotes the appropriate repair of Scotland’s traditional and historic buildings for the benefit of the public.
+It also provides advice, training and practical experience in the use of lime for the repair and conservation of buildings; and promotes and furthers the preservation and development of Scottish building traditional, crafts and skills.

 SLCT is based in Charlestown in Fife and is an essential source of technical information and training for traditional building conservation, repair and construction projects.